wherby/wherby.github.io/_posts/2017-12-24-enclosure.markdown

 ```

-What’s the definition tells is that, the Props will add construction to same type.
+What’s the definition tells is that, the Props will add construction for some type.
 In another word, there will create some class declaration in the environment.
-Just as Python Case 2, the inner class will enclose the outer class.
-When the inner actor deployed in remote, not only the inner class will be serialized, but the outer class reference without conscious.
+Just as Python Case 2, the outer class will be enclosued in the inner class.
+When the inner actor is deployed to remote, not only the inner class will be serialized, but the outer class reference without conscious.
 For more detail, see:
 [https://www.cakesolutions.net/teamblogs/understanding-akkas-recommended-practice-for-actor-creation-in-scala](https://www.cakesolutions.net/teamblogs/understanding-akkas-recommended-practice-for-actor-creation-in-scala)

 Define a class in other class may be OK and as a syntax in other language like C#, Java.
 But if the code used in distributed environment, there may be more consideration for the syntax.